books

 -The Pear

 172. History and Some of the Pear Races High-grade pears for dessert use may be.said to be a modern development in west Europe and the United States.
-Pears were ...
+Pears ...

 -173.
 Dwarf Pears